WENWENYU/jamesdiao.github.io/_posts/2017-08-28-logic-puzzles.md

 ---
 layout: post
 title: "Logic Puzzles"
-date: 2017-08-22
+date: 2017-08-28
 author: James Diao
 location: New Haven, CT
 ---

 I really enjoy logic puzzles, and I thought I'd compile a list of my favorites before I forget them all.
-Some of these require math, but most do not.
+Solutions range from recursion to binary encoding; none requires math.
 When you're ready, click on the title for an answer and explanation.
+(If you liked these, check out <a href="/archives/2017/08/28/probability-problems">my probability problems</a>!)

 ### Contents